 Norwegian Culture

 The annual Syttende Mai Stoughton festival is the best place to experience Norwegian culture in Wisconsin.
 If you’re a music lover, you’ll enjoy the Edvard Greig Men’s Chorus and the haunting Hardanger fiddle performances.
 Like art?
-There’s plenty to see at the art exhibits and to buy at the arts and crafts fair.
+There’s plenty to see at the art exhibits and to buy at the Arts and Crafts fair.
 Visitors can even see the artists at work when they demonstrate the rosemaling painting techniques and Hardanger embroidery methods.
-You’ll see acanthus wood carving, eat authentic Norwegian food and even see the heritage dog, chicken and horse breeds that are still popular in Stoughton, WI.

 The following events are located at different locations throughout the festival!